-If the pupil is home-educated or has left the country, their safeguarding file is archived and will be kept on My Concern.
-An electronic password protected file can be sent to the receiving school.
+If the pupil is home-educated or has left the country, their safeguarding file is archived.

-25. Child-on-Child Abuse
+26. Child-on-Child Abuse

-All staff at March CE Primary recognise that children can abuse their peers.
+All staff at The March CE Primary School recognise that children can abuse their peers.
 This can happen both in and out of school and online.
-DCAT and March CE Primary adopt a 'zero tolerance' approach to any form of child-on-child abuse.
+DCAT and The March CE Primary School adopt a 'zero tolerance' approach to any form of child-on-child abuse.